tfgg/magres-format/README.md

 The 'data_dict' member variable contains all the information parsed from the file.
 You can also request the data serialized as JSON by the .as_json() method and load JSON data with the .load_json() method.

+The module also include the useful magres.constants module, which gives the best-known gamma constants and quadrupole oments for all isotopes, the most common isotopes used experiment, and useful helper functions such as K_to_J, which converts a reduced K tensor to a full J tensor.